Outdoor Soccer Registration

 5) Registration Fees as indicated

-Memberships can be pre-purchased at http://efcl.org/membership – proof of payment is required.
+Membership: Memberships can be pre-purchased at http://efcl.org/membership – proof of payment is required.
 Membership will also be on sale at the Payment Session.

-Each family must sign up for one volunteer commitment.
+Volunteer commitment: Each family must sign up for one volunteer commitment.
 Volunteer commitments stay with the community in which you registered, even if transferred.
 You are not obligated to do a volunteer commitment to the transfer community, but if you are coaching the team, please ask the transfer community director to contact Horse Hill to confirm.

 Deposits are returned at the event at the end of the shift or in the case of ENZSA Zone commitments, upon confirmation of attendance.
+NO show means that deposit has been forfeited – NO EXCEPTIONS

 Every effort is made to accommodate player and coach requests however this is not guaranteed.
 Players may have to transfer to surrounding communities if there aren’t enough to form a team.
 Registration is still required in the community in which the player resides.